ksolheim/smartarts/README.md

 # :art: SmartArts

-SmartArts is a web application designed to showcase artwork and manage a raffle system for selecting winners.
+SmartArts is a web application designed for helping Altera Trondheim Art Club manage their art raffle.
 The application is built using Flask and provides both public and admin interfaces.

 ## :sparkles: Features